The objective of this tutorial is to hook an imported function in an ELF binary.

 segment_added = crackme.add(hook.segments[0])

-LOAD segment of hook.virtual_address of segment_added and we can processed to the got patching.Patching the
+LOAD segment of hook.virtual_address of segment_added, and we can proceed with the got patching.Patching the

 got¶got entry associated with a Symbol:patch_pltgot(self, symbol_name: str, address: int) -> Noneaddresspatch_pltgot(self, symbol: lief._lief.ELF.Symbol, address: int) -> NoneSymbol with the addressmemcmp function is stored in the value attribute of the associated dynamic symbol.
-Thus its virtual address will be:my_memcpy: value + segment_added.virtual_addressmy_memcmp = hook.get_symbol("my_memcmp")
+Thus, its virtual address will be:my_memcmp: value + segment_added.virtual_addressmy_memcmp = hook.get_symbol("my_memcmp")

 my_memcmp_addr = segment_added.virtual_address + my_memcmp.value

-memcmp from the crakme with this value:crackme.patch_pltgot('memcmp', my_memcmp_addr)
+memcmp from the crackme with this value:crackme.patch_pltgot('memcmp', my_memcmp_addr)

 crackme.write("crackme.hooked")